 BBR expects reviews to:

-- Have minor points on a separated section, continuing numbering from the major points
+Have minor points in a separated section, continuing numbering from the major points

-- Be constructive, pointing problems but also potential paths to Solutions
+Be constructive, pointing out problems but also potential paths to Solutions

-- Be friendly, pointing strengths and avoiding excessive formality
+Be friendly, pointing out strengths and avoiding excessive formality

-- Put yourself on the authors’ shoes: would you like your review to be severely delayed?
+Put yourself in the authors’ shoes: would you like your review to be severely delayed?

 The review may be written in either Portuguese or English.
-It is up to you choosing which language you’re more comfortable with, provided that the authors understand it!
-The rule of thumb is responding in the same language of the article.
+It is up to you to choose which language you’re more comfortable with, provided that the authors understand it!
+The rule of thumb is to respond in the same language as the article.

 In terms of quality, BBR expects reviewers to address:

-- Contribution: does the research extend our knowledge, adds to theory, has policy implications?
+Contribution: does the research extend our knowledge, add to theory, and have policy implications?

-- However, the most important continues being the quality of the idea, not of the text, unless the text is poor to the point of hindering the comprehension of the idea
+However, the most important continues to be the quality of the idea, not of the text, unless the text is poor to the point of hindering the comprehension of the idea